Holy War (BYU–Utah): 2015: Holy War in Sin City

-2016–present: Whittingham versus Sitake
+2016–2025: Whittingham versus Sitake

+The next decade of the rivalry featured Kalani Sitake as the next Cougar head coach.
+Sitake had played for BYU, and was on the last team to have been coached by LaVell Edwards.
+This era of the series was noted for Sitake's longtime friendship with Utah coach Whittingham; Sitake had coached for the Utes under Whittingham from 2005-14, and even served as his defensive coordinator.
+BYU's teams under Sitake initially struggled in their games against Utah.
+With Whittingham continuing to build his program after finding their footing in the Pac-12, BYU faced a talent and recruiting disadvantage throughout the 2010s as an independent.
+Utah would extend their winning streak against the Cougars to 9 in 2019.
+However, BYU would close the aforementioned talent and recruiting gap upon accepting an invitation to join the Big 12 Conference in 2021.
+Following a mass exodus from the Pac-12 by most of its programs in 2023, Utah joined BYU in the Big 12, finally returning the rivalry to a shared conference.
+Sitake would finish this period by defeating his mentor three consecutive times to shift program momentum back in BYU's favor.
+Whittingham would ultimately conclude his Utah tenure with a 4-3 record against his friend and protegé.

 2016: Hindsight is 20–20

 The first BYU offensive play from scrimmage in the 2016 game resulted in an interception, returned by Sunia Tauteoli for a 41-yard Utah pick-six.
 However, Utah subsequently committed several turnovers, which lead to two BYU field goals and a touchdown late in the 2nd quarter.
 Utah answered with a touchdown of their own and held a slim 14–13 lead as the teams headed into the locker room for halftime.
 After adding a field goal in the third quarter and one in the fourth quarter, Utah led 20–13 with 2:47 to go.
 Taysom Hill led BYU on 75-yard drive, capped off by a 7-yard touchdown run with 18 seconds to play.
-Rather than kick the PAT to make it 20–20, BYU Head Coach Kalani Sitake decided to go for the two-point conversion and the win.
-Quarterback Taysom Hill ran the ball up the middle on a draw, but the Utes stopped him at the three-yard line.
+Rather than kick the PAT to tie the game, Sitake elected to go for the two-point conversion and the win.
+Quarterback Taysom Hill was then stopped short of the goal line by the Ute defense.
 Utah emerged victorious by a score of 20–19, despite committing six turnovers in the game.